datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Strip matching host port

-* `strip_matching_host_port: true` will tell $productName$ to strip the port from the host/authority header before processing and routing the request.
+* `strip_matching_host_port: true` will tell $productName$ to strip any port number from the host/authority header before processing and routing the request.
+The default is `false`, which will preserve any port number.

 This only applies if the port matches the underlying Envoy listener port.

-By default, any port is preserved.

 ---